klmcwhirter/pi-day-2024-with-py/README.md

 ## Run it

-The build and deployment relies on Docker and docker-compose.
+The build and deployment process relies on Docker and docker-compose.
 But those are the only dependencies (aside from an internet connection).

 Just run `docker-compose up` and open [http://localhost:9000/](http://localhost:9000/) in a browser.

 Hit CTRl-C twice! in the terminal where `docker-compose up` was executed to exit.

-Yes, twice.
+Yes, I did say twice.

 <a name="#why-pyodide" />